Marrong Reserve: Urban development

-The reserve was established as part of the Nelsons Ridge residential development with construction initiating in 2013-2014, before the area was given to Holroyd City Council in 2015.
-The walking path with lookout and play facility which aligns between Biana and Binnet Streets was completed.
-On 4 May 2015, Marrong Reserve was officially opened by Greg Cummings, Mayor of Holroyd City Council, and Aunty Sandra Lee, Darug elder.
-In 2016, a children’s playground, a lookout platform, and landscape ornamentation was completed at the saddle bund in Marrong Reserve South.
-Negotiations between the council and the site's owners Boral over the reserve began in August 2015, and in mid-2016 the reserve was closed for maintenance and the aforementioned public liability dispute.
-Therefore, access to the area was restricted until the land transfer action was accomplished by early 2017.
+Marrong Reserve was developed as part of the Nelsons Ridge suburban development, with construction taking place from 2013 to 2014.
+The reserve was transferred to Holroyd City Council in 2015, and a walking track, lookout and play facilities were established between Biana and Binnet streets.
+The reserve was officially opened on 4 May 2015 by Greg Cummings, Mayor of Holroyd City Council, and Darug leader Aunty Sandra Lee.
+A children's playground, lookout platform and additional landscaping were completed in the Saddle Bund precinct in 2016.
+Negotiations between the council and Boral concerning the reserve began in August 2015.
+The site was subsequently closed during 2016 amid maintenance work and a public liability dispute, with access restored following completion of the land transfer in early 2017.

-On 31 December 2019, during the 2019–20 Australian bushfire season, a grassfire broke out that the southern end of the Marrong Reserve.
-As of 2021, Boral have begun excavation and preparation of a significant area at the base of the reserve for an extension of the housing development of Pemulwuy.
-The development will sit between the Canal Walkway and the Lower Prospect Canal Reserve.
-In July 2025, Marrong Reserve was one of the planting sites for residents to participate in Australia's largest tree planting event, National Tree Day.
-The Northern Residential lands east of the Reserve have been established since the early 2010s.
-The Southern Residential lands at Marrong Reserve South began construction in 2021 and were completed by 2025.
+On 31 December 2019, a grassfire affected the southern portion of Marrong Reserve during the 2019–20 Australian bushfire season.
+By 2021, Boral had commenced excavation and site preparation at the foundation of the reserve for an extension of Pemulwuy's residential development between the Canal Walkway and the Lower Prospect Canal Reserve.
+In July 2025, Marrong Reserve was among the sites used by residents participating in National Tree Day.
+The Northern Residential lands east of the reserve were developed from the early 2010s, while construction of the Southern Residential lands began in 2021 and was completed by 2025.